DevOps-Orgg/demo-aws-meetup/presentation/cloudformation_vs_terraform_vs_ansible.md

 # Do I feel safe

-* TF:
+* Terraform:
-    * Partial State get's stored (eg. sg gets created not the rules, next run will fix this)
+    * Partial State get's stored on error (eg. sg gets created not the rules, next run will fix this)
     * Create before destroy

+* Cloudformation:
+    * State is stored on AWS
+    * Start to pray when you run it

 ---

 # Issues?

+* Terraform:
-* TF: Not yet good working on existing interfaces
+    * Not yet good working on existing interfaces
+    * No full coverage of AWS

+* Cloudformation:
+    * JSON
+    * No plan mode

 ---